 Hey, hey!
 My primary clinical focus is working with clients who experience challenges in self-concept (self worth, self-esteem, sense of self, relationship with self), relationships with others, and overcoming trauma (developmental, sexual, relational, and more!).

-I work with LGBTQ+ teens, young adults, and adults (plus their family members!) who experience:
+I work with teens, young adults, and adults (plus their family members!) who experience: